Lambert-Nguyen/cosmo-management/docs/reports/PROJECT_ISSUES_ANALYSIS_REPORT_2025-01-09.md

 ## 📝 Conclusion

-The Aristay Property Management project has been successfully debugged and optimized.
+The Cosmo Property Management project has been successfully debugged and optimized.
 All identified issues have been resolved, resulting in a **100% test success rate** and **production-ready state**.
 The project is now ready for deployment with robust error handling, proper validation, and comprehensive test coverage.

 **Total Issues Resolved**: 10
 **Test Success Rate**: 100%